 Depression is longer-lasting and can affect not only the mother, but her relationship with her baby, the child’s development, the mother’s relationship with her partner and other members of the family.
-Almost 10 per cent of women will experience depression during pregnancy and 16 per cent in the first three months after having a baby.
+Up to one in 10 women will experience depression during pregnancy.
+This increases to one in seven in the first three months after having a baby.

 Bipolar disorder used to be called ‘manic depression’ because the person experiences periods of depression and periods of mania.
 In between, there are periods of normal mood.
 Mania is like the opposite of depression and can vary in intensity – symptoms include feeling great, having plenty of energy, racing thoughts, little need for sleep, talking fast, having difficulty focusing on tasks, and feeling frustrated and irritable.
 This is not just a fleeting experience.